mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, subtypes of [BlockModel](#T-ParquetClassLibrary-Parquets-BlockModel 'ParquetClassLibrary.Parquets.BlockModel') should never themselves use [IBlockModelEdit](#T-ParquetClassLibrary-EditorSupport-IBlockModelEdit 'ParquetClassLibrary.EditorSupport.IBlockModelEdit').
+By design, subtypes of [BlockModel](#T-ParquetClassLibrary-Parquets-BlockModel 'ParquetClassLibrary.Parquets.BlockModel') should never themselves use [IMutableBlockModel](#T-ParquetClassLibrary-EditorSupport-IMutableBlockModel 'ParquetClassLibrary.EditorSupport.IMutableBlockModel').
 IBlockModelEdit is for external types that require read/write access.

-<a name='P-ParquetClassLibrary-Parquets-BlockModel-ParquetClassLibrary#EditorSupport#IBlockModelEdit#GatherTool'></a>
+<a name='P-ParquetClassLibrary-Parquets-BlockModel-ParquetClassLibrary#EditorSupport#IMutableBlockModel#GatherTool'></a>
-### ParquetClassLibrary#EditorSupport#IBlockModelEdit#GatherTool `property`
+### ParquetClassLibrary#EditorSupport#IMutableBlockModel#GatherTool `property`

 ##### Summary